eProsima-Private/AML-Tools/docs/rst/tutorials/multiclass_classifier_mnist.rst

 the indices for all white pixels in the image (from ``ss`` to ``2ss``).
 Since the original images are grayscale, here we use a threshold to discriminate black and white pixels.

-Notice that for this particular embedding, we always have a pixel that can be either black (index j) or white (j + ss).
+Notice that for this particular embedding, every pixel has to be either black (index ``j``) or white (index ``j + ss``), for a total of ``ss`` pixels.
+Here all terms, have the same number of embedding constants.
 This is due to the black and white constants being complementary.
+In other problems, different terms could have a different amount of embedding constants.

 .. _tutorials_aml_pipeline_embedding_functions: